sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/190_Mongodb_array_ops.md

 .updateOne({...}, { $pull: { 'path_to_array': eqValueOrComplexCriteria } })
 ```
 Note:
-- Just like with `$push`, deletions can be carried out in independent arrays with a single `$pull` in the same query.
+- Single query - Just like with `$push`, deletions can be carried out in independent arrays with a single `$pull` in the same query.
+- Piece-wise query - The `path_to_array` has to be a path till array only, doing something like `{ fouls.byUser: 'thanos' }` is an invalid criteria.
 Warning:
  - `$pull` will remove *all* elements that match the criteria.
 Possible pitfall - the `updateOne` (keyword 'one') used here is for finding the document, it has nothing to do with the array operation.